How to Raise for DePIN in 2026 When VCs Got More Selective

 The 6-Point Due Diligence Framework

+In 2026, DePIN investors underwrite a small set of risk buckets fast: supply, demand, unit economics, token value capture, and execution realism.
 Based on conversations with DePIN-native VCs and our analysis of recent term sheets, here's what top investors look for:

 1. Supply-Side Scalability